Mariano Ramón (pictured), Sergio Torres and Camila Perez Gordillo

-What makes it special: Young chef Mariano Ramón has been instrumental in bringing Asia’s wide-ranging street-food scene to Buenos Aires.
-From a tiny spot in Palermo, he draws on Asian flavours and ingredients and brings them together with Latin American flair to create an original sensory experience.
+What is the restaurant about?
+Chef Mariano Ramón brings Asia’s wide-ranging street food scene to Buenos Aires at this tiny spot in Palermo.
+He combines flavours and ingredients from the east with Latin American flair to create an original sensory experience.

 On the menu: You will find a range of chaat dishes, as well as the likes of Swiss chard pakora with carrot chutney, artichoke with pumpkin seed sauce or tapioca and mandioca bread with goat’s cheese and tomato chutney.
 Otherwise, opt for the seasonal fish or lamb with black spices and blood orange.